WebUSB: Security considerations

 The threat surface of a USB however is bi-directional and a malicious peripheral device could attack the host.
 An infected edge device cannot easily be mitigated by WebUSB API's.
 In many device configurations trusted USB ports are used to deliver firmware upgrades and a malicious edge device could grant attackers persistence in a system.

 In light of the security concerns posed by WebUSB, it is only supported by an estimated 76% of browsers.
-Also notably is that support for WebUSB at a browser level has been volatile over time, with stretches of time where certain browsers turned off access after the discovery of particular security threats.
-It is these security concerns that have plagued alternatives to WebUSB.
-Particularly Flash and Google Serial failed to take off because they were unable to be used with adequate answers to these fundamental security risks.
+Support for WebUSB at a browser level has been volatile over time, with certain browsers turning off access for periods of time after the discovery of particular security threats.
+This fluctuation in support is similar to Adobe Flash and Google Serial, which failed to take off because they were unable to be used with adequate answers to fundamental security risks.